 The season of giving brings cheer for many, but before the holidays arrive, we need to discuss how holiday shopping can severely damage a credit score.
 More importantly, buyers with limited credit could receive a credit denial for a home purchase.
 Talk about “Bah Humbug!”
 To prepare you for the holiday shopping season, we’ve compiled a few best practices to help you stay on track and achieve your goal of homeownership.

-We are constantly reminded of credit card specials whether shopping in a mall or online, “Open an account and receive a 25% discount off today’s purchases.”
-Hmmm, 25% off a $200 purchase is a $50 savings!
+We are constantly reminded of credit card specials, whether shopping in a store or online, “Open an account and receive a 25% discount off today’s purchases.”
+You might be thinking, “Hmmm, 25% off a $200 purchase is a $50 savings!
 Plus, everything purchased was on sale that saves an additional $50.
-So, that’s a $100 savings!
-Sign me up, right?
-Well, let’s discuss the dark side of holiday spending.
+So, that’s a $100 savings!”
+Sign me up.
+Not so fast!
+Let’s discuss the dark side of holiday spending.

-How It All Starts
+How It Starts